Tuesday, July 1, 2025

 He then explained that embedding of these tokens into an abstract multidimensional phase space (which is what all the training of the LLMs is primarily doing... constructing the right encoding for these tokens) actually contains more information that the words themselves.

-Where these various tokens lie in this multidimensional phase space is meaningful in that the relationships between these tokens is geometrical and those relationships is what makes them useful to perform operations on.
+Where these various tokens lie in this multidimensional phase space is meaningful in that the relationships between these tokens is geometrical and those relationships are what makes them useful to perform operations on.

 Of course this second realization seemed a lot less insightful when I remembered than human neuronal connections are the inspirations for neural nets which (once you add back propagation to train them) become LLM's which everyone is now calling AI.